Can You Hear What I'm Saying

 "Can You Hear What I'm Saying" is a song recorded by the American rock band Toto.
 The song was written by David Paich, Mike Porcaro and Jean-Michel Byron.
 It was one of the four new tracks on their first compilation album Past to Present 1977–1990 featuring Byron as their lead vocalist.

-"Can You Hear What I'm Saying" was released as a double A-side of "Africa" in the UK and peaked at No. 80 on the UK Official Singles Chart in 1990.
-It was released as a standalone single in other countries including Australia, Japan, and the Netherlands.
+"Can You Hear What I'm Saying" was released as a double A-side with "Africa" in the UK and peaked at No. 80 on the UK Official Singles Chart in 1990.
+It was released as a standalone single in other countries including Canada, Australia, Japan, and the Netherlands.

+Reception

+Something Else!
+Reviews described "Can You Hear What I'm Saying" as "one of the better songs Toto has ever recorded."
+The review highlighted the work of the rhythm section, saying that "Mike and Jeff Porcaro are so in sync, so in the pocket together, that they sound as one."
+They said concluded that the track "remains a joy to listen to" and argued that it deserves renewed attention in the band's live performances.